Answer Posted / gita

 Post New Answer View All Answers

-What is local and formal parameter?
+What is broadcasting and replicate?

 How to add default rules in transformer?